-To use Atom together with its packages for XML, you’ll both Atom itself and Java.
-You can install this using the Terminal on the Mac, or using a Web browser on either a Mac or Windows.
+To use Atom together with its packages for XML, you’ll need both Atom itself and Java.
+You can install these using the Terminal on the Mac, or using a Web browser on any system.

 Installing Atom with the Terminal (Mac)

 This is the most reliable way to install Atom if you’ll be doing more digital humanities work in the future, or if you have a technical friend lending a hand.
 If you’re not planning to go any further than writing TEI files and find the Terminal too intimidating, you can follow the steps in the next section instead.

 This approach uses Homebrew, a program for adding Unix-based programs to your Mac.
 Homebrew is a lifesaver for supporting work in programming, text or image processing, and typesetting.
 Many online tutorials refer to it, so it’s worth learning.

 This will install Atom and its packages for XML using Homebrew:

 Open the Terminal, inside your ‘Utilities’ folder inside Applications.
 Terminal gives you direct access to the Unix system at the heart of your computer.
 It might look daunting if you didn’t use a computer before the 1990s, but it simply lets you run commands by typing words instead of clicking buttons.